secretstartups/handbook/content/handbook/marketing/readmes/brian-tabbert.md

 ### How Sales Development Contributes

 Our department helps GitLab deliver on overall business goals by initially qualifying prospective and existing customers and connecting them with Sales team members.
-We do this through articulating GitLab's differentiated platform vision and value in our customer outreach, driving Security adoption by positioning Ultimate as a solution, and introducing new capabilities to the market such as Duo Pro.
+We do this through articulating GitLab's differentiated platform vision and value in our customer outreach, driving Security adoption by positioning Ultimate as a solution, and introducing new capabilities to the market such as our Duo suite.